 This means, evaluating the results based on a single channel (just like saying email marketing was the most effective strategy in the previous example) will undermine the effectiveness of each channel and lead to flawed decision making.

-That being said, to gain the full accuracy while utilising digital advertising analytics, companies must be keen to collect data across five main categories as follows,
+That being said, to gain full accuracy while utilizing digital advertising analytics, companies must be keen to collect data across five main categories as follows,

 - Market conditions